How to use Bank@Post

-Bank@Post is an Australia Post program that provides transaction services on behalf of more than 70 participating banks and financial institutions around Australia.
-This means that instead of simply relying on your bank’s branch network, you can take care of your banking needs at more than 3,500 participating post offices across the country. max rate standard variable rate Introductory rate of 2.55% p.a. for 3 months, reverting to 0.50% p.a.
-Available on the entire balance.
+Bank@Post is an Australia Post program that provides simple transaction services on behalf of more than 70 participating banks and financial institutions around Australia.
+This means that instead of having to visit a bank branch, you can do some of your banking at more than 3,500 participating post offices across the country.

 What can I do with Bank@Post?